bacalhau-project/bacalhau/README.md

 ### start compute nodes

-Have a few ternminal windows.
+Have a few terminal windows.

 This starts the first compute node listening on port 8080 so we can connect to a known port.